 Fundamental Sources of Software Piracy

-Peer-to-peer (P2P), auction, and social networking sites are some of the main sources of software piracy.
-Software pirates have a tendency to sell illegal counterfeited software online at very cheap prices on auction Web sites.
+Peer-to-peer (P2P), auction, and social networking sites are some of the main software piracy and software counterfeiting sources in the software industry.
+Software pirates tend to sell illegal copies of counterfeited software online at meager prices on auction Websites.

-Adobe’s Anti-Piracy Initiative indicated that over 90 percent of software sold on auction Web sites is illegal.
-While P2P networking is an effective way to share files online, it is often abused and used to propagate illegal software on the Web.
+Adobe’s Anti-Piracy Initiative indicated that over 90 percent of software sold on auction Websites is illegal.
+While P2P networking is an effective way to share files online, it is often abused and used to propagate illegal software or copies of software on the Web.
 According to Symantec employee Téo Adams, the rise of P2P file-sharing has made it possible to distribute and obtain the software on the Web for free (see reference 5).

 There are many risks of downloading pirated software to a computer.
 The Business Software Alliance indicates that there is a strong link between software piracy malware infiltrations and hacking.
 Malware programs can cause permanent damage to a computer, and the owner may lose sensitive data.
 According to Microsoft, P2P shared files include risks such as spyware, Trojans, and viruses.
-Those who download illegal software will also limited access to upgrades, technical support, and protection from malware.
+Those who download illegal software (without a software license) will also have limited access to upgrades to functionality, technical support, and malware protection.

 Software Piracy Protection Law

-Since software piracy violates the rights of software developers and rids them of potential revenue, the government is taking serious action against software piracy.
+Since software piracy violates software developers’ (intellectual property and license agreement) rights and hurts them of potential revenue, the government is taking serious action against software piracy and the use of unlicensed software.
 The Software Publishers Association and the Business Software Alliance are working rigorously to stop software piracy.
 Both the Software Publishers Association and the Business Software Alliance encourage users to report software piracy.
 If people are caught pirating software, they will be liable under both criminal and civil law.
-The government can criminally persecute and fine them up to $250,000.
+The government can criminally prosecute and fine them up to $250,000.

-Software developers can prevent software piracy by using more secure methods to build programs.
-Software pirates often “crack” the registration codes of programs.
 Therefore, use enhanced security features to prevent pirates from “cracking” the software.
 Software developers also need to inform customers about the consequences of software piracy.
-Inform them that pirating software is illegal and that they can possibly be fined up to $250,000 and be liable under criminal and civil law.
+Inform them that pirating software is illegal and can be fined up to $250,000 and liable under criminal and civil law.
 This will help prevent them from pirating the software throughout the web.
-The Business Software Alliance also recommends reporting software piracy.
+The Business Software Alliance (BSA) also recommends reporting software piracy.